mecparts/PicoWiFiModem/README.md

 AT$TTY?<br>AT$TTY=*terminal type* | Query or change the terminal type to be returned when the Telnet server issues a TERMINAL-TYPE request.
 The default value is "ansi".
 AT$W?<br>AT$W=*n* | Startup wait.<br><br><ul><li>$W=0 Startup with no wait.</li><li>$W=1 Wait for the return key to be pressed at startup.</li></ul>

-### Updating the Software
+### Updating the Code

 As I'm writing this, I haven't settled on an OTA programming method that I like.
-But I will figure something out; taking the modem apart to do a software update will get old the very first time I have to do it.
+But I will figure something out; taking the modem apart to do a code update will get old the very first time I have to do it.
 Plus, it means that the Pico W can't be soldered down to the PCB, and that'd be a nice to have as well.

 ## Status

-Is a personal project like this ever *really* finished?
-I've had two units assembled and in use since the spring of 2020, and while there's been some software changes since then, I really don't expect any more.
-There are no outstanding bugs that I'm aware of, and no new features on my wish list.
-For the time being at least, I think it's complete.
+It's a work in progress at the moment.
+The lack of OTA programming is the big "needs to be done" item.

+As this is my first Pico project, and the first time I've written lwIP stuff (and the first time I've really had to make changes to CMake stuff), I've run headlong into all the usual beginner gotchas.
+And I'm completely, absolutely sure that I haven't found them all yet.

+The code works reasonably well at the moment; it can call out, you can call in, Ymodem and Zmodem transfters work, I've figured out why it used to appear to lock up when I left it alone for 10 minutes (Wifi power management, if you're wondering)... but I'm under no illusion that there aren't bugs aplenty yet to be squashed.
+After all, I found a handful of problems in the original ESP8266 Retro Wifi modem code while I was getting the Pico code working, and the ESP code had been pretty much stable for over two years.

 ### Linux, Telnet, Zmodem and downloading binary files